 A painter rope is a rope that is attached to small boats or dinghies.
 It usually ties onto a loop on the bow of your boat and can act as a tow rope or can secure you to a launch trolley if needed.
 These ropes are also often used to secure boats or kayaks to docks or moorings.
-A painter rope will need to be lightweight and relatively small in terms of diameter, which is why the 8mm floating rope, that weights 1kg for 30m of length is ideal.
+A painter rope will need to be lightweight and relatively small in terms of diameter, which is why the 8mm floating rope, which weights 1kg for 30m of length, is ideal.
 Generally speaking, painters will be slightly stretchy and brightly coloured to maintain visibility.
 In addition, they should hold knots and fit through a boat loop.
 Pulling boats along a shallow waterway with a painter line is a common way to guide a canoe along a shoreline.
-The painter rope support means that an individual is able to control the canoe or kayak's position and direction through paddling, while it is being pulled forward.
-This is especially useful in stronger current that would normally overpower the boat.
+The painter rope support means that an individual is able to control the canoe or kayak’s position and direction through paddling, while it is being pulled forward.
+This is especially useful in stronger currents that would normally overpower the boat.

 A dinghy rope is another line that is used for a small sailing boat.
 However, this is a more generic term that refers to a wide range of different ropes that are used in sailing.
 Dinghy ropes can include sheets, floating ropes, halyards and outhauls, whereas a painter rope has a more specific purpose – for towing or securing vessels in a specific location.

 Our Floating Rope for Water Rescue works exceptionally well as a painter line or for use as a rescue rope.
 It is made from multi-filament polypropylene; this works as a painter ropes because it has a specific gravity of less than 1.0, so it can float on water, so ideal for use in the sea.
-It is easy to handle and comes in 6mm, 8mm and 10mm diameters, with break loads of 600kg ,900kg and 1300kg respectively.
-This is a lightweight rope that is highly visible and can be used in marine rescue operations, towing or attaching to buoys.
+It is easy to handle and comes in 6mm, 8mm and 10mm diameters, with break loads of 600kg ,900kg and 1300kg, respectively.
+This is a lightweight rope that is highly visible and can be used in marine rescue operations, towing, or attaching to buoys.

 Floating ropes are not performance ropes, so while they aren’t suitable for all professional racing applications, they have very reasonable price points, making them very appealing as multi-purpose lines.